Rage Magazine: History

 In 2016 Rage was bought back by its original founder.

-In 2017 Rage TV was launched which focuses on interviews, documentaries and films.
+In 2017 Rage TV was re-launched which focuses on interviews, documentaries and films.

 Notable content

 In 2017 for the relaunch of Rage, founder Max D Heston interviewed Liam Gallagher at Osheaga music festival.
 The interview touched upon on drugs and the legalization of marijuana in Canada and the United States.

 Reception

 Issue 5 was nominated for Best Cover at the 2007 Grands Prix in Quebec.